 Things to do in Dubai Festival City

-Festival City laser show – IMAGINE
+Festival City Laser Show – IMAGINE

 Imagine is an extension of the Festival City mall in a small lake that meets the creek.
 The show features a dancing fountain accompanied by light and sound effects.
 It also uses pyro techniques to add more spice to the show.
 The cost of the IMAGINE is a whopping s1.5 billion dirhams.
 The Souk Madinat Jumeirah will be the first option if you are interested in a traditional Mall.

 The show at Dubai Festival City

-You can watch this show even while enjoying your food while sitting in the food court inside the mall.
-This is a good choice of action if it is summer because it can be quite hot outside, even after the sunset.
+You can watch this show while enjoying your food while sitting inside the mall’s food court.
+This is a good choice of action if it is summer because it can be pretty hot outside, even after the sunset.
 Apart from the hotel walls, holograms are strategically placed in the Festival City lake that functions as screens.

-Ride an Abra boat
+Ride an Abra Wooden Traditional Boat

 There is a small area of artificial waterfront in the Festival City mall called the Festival City bay.
 Another popular attraction of this bay is the Abra ride.
 This is the only place in old Dubai where you will find air-conditioned Abras.